waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Radio Tower Mission Plan
 1. Defeat Executive: Reach the top floor and stop the broadcast.
 - Status: Card Key used on 3F.
-Currently battling Grunt on 3F.
+Grunt at (16, 4) defeated.
+Heading to upper floors.

 # Shutter Puzzle (Radio Tower 3F)
 - Observation: Interacting with Card Key Slot at (14, 2) from (13, 2) facing Right produced no result.